 The transferability of hours you earn at Paul Mitchell The School Cleveland is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the diploma you earn in Cosmetology, Cosmetology with 20% Hybrid Distance Education, Hair Designer, Esthetics, and Esthetics with 20% Hybrid Distance Education is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the diploma you earn in Cosmetology, Cosmetology with 20% Hybrid Distance Education, Hair Designer, and Esthetics is also at the complete discretion of the institution to which you may seek to transfer.

 The transferability of hours you earn at Paul Mitchell The School Columbus is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the diploma you earn in Cosmetology, Cosmetology with 20% Hybrid Distance Education, Hair Designer, Esthetics, and Esthetics with 20% Hybrid Distance Education is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the diploma you earn in Cosmetology, Cosmetology with 20% Hybrid Distance Education, Hair Designer, and Esthetics is also at the complete discretion of the institution to which you may seek to transfer.